ptrckq/internrepository/README.md

             </secure-deployment>
         </subsystem>
 ```
-5 - No configurations may be needed on Data Grid, you just need to run with port-offset=200 so the app will be able to insert data on memory.
+5. No configurations may be needed on Data Grid, you just need to run with port-offset=200 so the app will be able to insert data on memory.

-6 - Use it!
+6. Use it!
 >http://localhost:8080/rh/
 This link may redirect you to index.jsp so you can post some data using INSERE PRODUTO and after that you can search for it using BUSCA PRODUTO.

-7 -
+7. Or you can use http://localhost:8080/rh/ws/loja/produto/recupera?cod={cod} which is a GET Request for retrieving data from memory.